adarshhh04/TechnoHacks-projects/README.md

 - Handling Outliers: As part of the process, you will address 15 outliers in the dataset, improving data quality.

 # Conclusion
 Thank you for exploring our Technohacks Edutech Data Analytics Internship repository.
 We hope you find this experience insightful and valuable as you embark on your data analytics journey.
-Should you have any questions or need further guidance, please don't hesitate to reach out.
+Please don't hesitate to contact us if you need further assistance or if you have any questions.